Techniques for improving Product Backlog refinement in Scrum

 I like to start the conversation by asking some powerful questions about the product, for example: Where are we with the product?
 What are the goals?
 Where are we with the product goals (on or off track)?
-What’s next in the Product pipeline and what does he/she need the team to do to get done?
-Moving on to next in the pipeline: when does he/she think it makes sense to start discussing about it with the Development Team?
+What’s next in the Product pipeline and what does he/she needs the team to do to get done?
+Moving on to next in the pipeline: when does he/she think it makes sense to start discussing it with the Development Team?
 With the stakeholders?
-Is there anything that needs to be added or removed from the Product roadmap.
+Is there anything that needs to be added or removed from the Product road map.

 2. Assess Potential Risks.

 Based on the answers gathered in the previous step, I like to take the time to spot potential risks that could impact the team and the product.
 At this point of the conversation, if you get under the impression that something is off, please invite the Product Owner to discuss it and to collaborate with you with finding possible ways to make the issue visible for the development team.

 There is a tool called “Risk management assessment for scrum teams“, that I’ve learned from Cathy Axais (my boss at Seedbox Technologies); which would help a Scrum team decide what to do with a potential risk.
 It combines the potential risk impact level (low, medium or high) to identify in what way the issue could potentially affect the product, with the likelihood (low, medium or high) that the issue could happen.

 4. Share Opinions, Issues and Ideas regarding the Scrum Team.

 What’s that?
 Every single occasion that you have to collaborate and discuss with the Product Owner about how the team is doing; take it and say thank you, because it would be a sign that you’re in the right track to get your Product Owner’s heart, which will lead him/her to trust you.
 So keep it up!

 Why?
 I’ve noticed that having a closer relationship with the Product Owner has had a positive impact on the team’s performance.
 So any chance for reinforcing the relationship of trust, I’m totally in.